FSSI Print Management

 The BPAs currently cover two functional areas:

-- Fleet Assessment -This area can assist agencies with device discovery, data collection, spend analysis, baseline identification, cost reduction plans and optimization.
+- Fleet Assessment - Assists agencies with device discovery, data collection, spend analysis, baseline identification, cost reduction plans and optimization; and

-- Device Plus and Customizable Solutions - Device Plus offerings are for document imaging solutions, complete with devices, maintenance and repairs, consumables (excluding paper) and usage reporting, including energy usage.
+- Device Plus and Customizable Solutions - Offers document imaging solutions, complete with devices, maintenance and repairs, consumables (excluding paper) and usage reporting, including energy usage.

 Functional Area I: Fleet Assessment